KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 Planned schedule
 {:.figcaption}

-What I find particularly powerful and worth mentioning here is the ability to keep multiple schedules in an automation account to allow for maximum flexibility in execution.
+What I find particularly powerful and worth mentioning here is the ability to keep multiple schedules in an Automation Account to allow for maximum flexibility in execution.

 However the runbook is executed, it does not matter whether manually, as described above in the test, or via a schedule.
 You will receive an Excel file after each execution with the execution timestamp in the file name.

-The runbook will finally look like this in the Automation account:
+The runbook will finally look like this in the Automation Account:

 [![StaledAutomation_35](/MyPics/2023-08-22-StaledAutomation_35.png)](/MyPics/2023-08-22-StaledAutomation_35.png){:target="_blank"}
 Overview page of the completed runbook
 {:.figcaption}

 **➔ Conclusion:**
-An Automation account offers numerous design options.
+An Automation Account offers numerous design options.
 My example shows some of the many options that Automation offers.
 The limits here are the imagination of the administrator.

-Why not create a new runbook in the Automation account that takes the Excel file and deactivates computer accounts directly or deletes them every six months?
+Why not create a new runbook in the Automation Account that takes the Excel file and deactivates computer accounts directly or deletes them every six months?
 Something similar can be implemented with user accounts.

 I wish you success in administratively dealing with unused identities and with the setup described here.